Phileosopher/toolbox/README.md

 However, the largest mental wall for most people is knowing a tool even _exists_.
 If someone knows another human already did it, we know it's possible.
 It's much harder accomplishing what everyone thinks is impossible.

-For brevity's sake, I try to gloss over a few groups:
+For brevity's sake, I try to bias against a few groups:

 - The built-in tools.
 If I need them, they're in the computer already, and if it's that important I'll reference them on [my tech essays](https://trendless.tech).
 - Most [mega-corp](https://gainedin.site/groups-large) tools.
 They already pay for plenty of [advertising](https://notageni.us/marketing/) and are _literally_ the first thing on a search engine.